 We might be prone to make a similar mistake.
 A pastor with a successful, growing congregation might assume that he is in God’s favour because of the numbers.
 A businessman who lands a lucrative contract may suppose that he is being rewarded for his godliness.
 In both cases, the assumptions may be correct, but there might be other factors at work not at all related to one’s personal righteousness.
 Remember from Noah to Yahshua all Godly speakers of Him had the least number of members in their congregation.

 Moses stressed three times that “it is not because of your righteousness that the LORD your God is giving you this good land to possess, for you are a stubborn people” (Deuteronomy 9:6).
 He went on to rehearse the sin of the golden calf and the incidents in the wilderness that provoked God to anger.
 He recounted how he fasted on their behalf and pleaded for their forgiveness.
 He retold the story of how God, in His mercy, relented, and did not punish them as their deeds deserved.
 If not for Moses’ intercession and atonement on their behalf, Israel would not have even survived the journey from Egypt.
 They had Moses to thank for their deliverance thus far.
 There could be no talk of their merit and righteousness.
-Their observance of the Torah was not sufficient to merit the conquest of the land.
+Their non observance of the Torah is what almost lost them the conquest of the land.

 If the children of Israel did not deserve to take possession of the land, why did God give it to them?
 Moses gave two reasons: The sin of the Canaanites and the covenant promises to the patriarchs.